For New Mothers: Staying Fit After Delivery

 You can start doing Kegel exercises as soon as you deliver your baby.
 Do them at least 10 times a day to help avoid bladder problems later on.
 Kegel exercises help strengthen your pelvic muscles.
 To do them, squeeze the muscles that you use to stop passing urine (do not do this while urinating).
 Hold that squeeze for a count of 10, then release.

 You will want to resume other exercise gradually and talk to your healthcare provider before starting.
 Always exercise with care.
-Limit yourself to special postpartum or low-impact exercises for at least 6 months before trying to do more demanding exercises.
+When you first start exercising after giving birth, try simple exercises that help strengthen major muscle groups, including abdominal and back muscles.
+Slowly add moderate-intensity exercise.
+Try to work up to at least 150 minutes of moderate-intensity aerobic activity every week.
+Moderate intensity means you are moving enough to raise your heart rate and start sweating.
+You can still talk normally.
+But you cannot sing.
+Muscle-strengthening exercises should be done along with your aerobic activity on at least 2 days a week.
 Look for ways to combine exercising with being with your new baby.
 Try propping your baby up in a carrier so that he or she can watch you exercise at home or in a class.
 Or, strap your baby into a front pack and take a walk.

 Strengthening stomach muscles

 Many new mothers want to strengthen their stomach muscles after giving birth.
 Try this exercise when you’re ready to resume your program.
 It will strengthen the front and side muscles of your stomach: